 Following this introduction, the working paper will be structured as follows: Chapter 2, "Sufficiency beyond individual lifestyle change," will establish the need for sufficiency policies, infrastructures, and societal frameworks, and call for making sufficiency easy, accessible and attractive.
 It further reveals the democratic potential of sufficiency exploring why it is likely that sufficiency policies are met with high approval rates by citizens.
 Chapter 3, will outline recommendations on sufficiency policy design, emphasizing the key role of identification (3.1), and the need to place the human factor at the centre when developing sufficiency policies (3.2).
 It will further recommend designing sufficiency policies based on quantitative and qualitative policy evaluations (3.3).
+Policy design recommendations will be illustrated through two sufficiency scenario assumptions studied in T5.3 (3.5).
 Chapter 4, "Sufficiency beyond energy policy," will explore the potential of sufficiency policies to be included in various sectors other than energy demand management, highlighting the focus on multiple benefits of sufficiency (4.2).
 Chapter 5 gives and overview of the different levels of action.
-First, the international dimension of sufficiency is discussed (5.1 and 5.2), then, recommendations for sufficiency at the meso level are given (5.3), and finally, concrete examples of existing practices are shared to make sufficiency policies tangible (5.4).
-Finally, the conclusion (Chapter 6) will summarize the main findings and recommendations presented in the paper, providing a multi-dimensional approach to sufficiency policymaking that prioritizes democratic processes, multi-sectoral collaboration, and inclusive strategies for sustainability and so-cietal well-being.
+First, the international dimension of sufficiency is discussed (5.1 and 5.2), then, recommendations for sufficiency at the meso-level are given (5.3), and finally, concrete examples of existing practices are shared to make sufficiency policies tangible (5.4).
+Finally, the conclusion (Chapter 6) will summarize the main findings and recommendations presented in the paper, providing a multi-dimensional approach to sufficiency policymaking that prioritizes democratic processes, multi-sectoral collaboration, and inclusive strategies for sustainability and societal well-being.